msalvo-wbio/JAGS_Prediction_Function/README.md

-JAGS Prediction Function Tutorial
+JAGS Prediction Function
 ================
 Marco Salvo
 2025-04-09

+Please reach out to me at <marco.salvo@umconnect.umt.edu> with any issues, bugs, or update ideas.
+There is still a lot that can be done here and I am open to ideas!

 ## The JAGS Prediction Function

-Below is a guide and tutorial for using my homemade JAGS prediction function, which allows the automated prediction of simulation results from JAGS models.
+Below is a guide and tutorial for using my JAGS prediction function, which allows the automated prediction of simulation results from JAGS models.

 This function was built to be used with output from the jagsUI package, so I’m unsure how it would work with Rjags or other packages, but as